pablo-meier/Pablog/posts/2013-11-09-blogging-solutions.md

 page.
 An example of a Blogger site would be the [the former host to this one][16], or [if you can read this, you're lying][31].

-### The Happy Hacker: Self-hosted, dynamic product-based solution
+<h3 id="the-happy-hacker-selfhosted-dynamic-productbased-solution">The Happy Hacker: Self-hosted, dynamic product-based solution</h3>

 For most of my hacker friends who might want to run a server sometime (try it!
 It's super fun and instructive!)
 I'd recommend doing a self-hosted install of a